MAGIC MESSAGE PROFESSIONAL DEVELOPMENT PROVISION

 Ask us about multi-school discounts; this is an extremely cost-effective

 way of getting high-quality training at a great price.
-With some courses costing
+With some course costing

 nearly £300 pounds per person (a ridiculous cost in our opinion), schools